Why Adopt a Constitutional Carry Law?

 “In the past, if someone owed traffic fines even, I denied them,” said Pulkrabek.
 “I told them, ‘Go get their traffic fines [paid and] come back.’
 I just felt compelled to do that.”

-e.
+d.
 Printing licensee holders’ names in newspapers — In several states, newspapers have frequently printed the names of concealed carry permit holders, which are almost always public information.
-(10)
+(9)

 4. Concealed carry permits register gun owners — and such licensing can lead to confiscation of firearms

-(1) As of April, 2021, the 20 Constitutional Carry states for concealed carry were: Alaska, Arizona, Arkansas, Idaho, Iowa, Kansas, Kentucky, Maine, Mississippi, Missouri, Montana, New Hampshire, North Dakota, Oklahoma, South Dakota, Tennessee, Utah, Vermont, West Virginia and Wyoming.
-Furthermore, there are roughly another dozen additional states that have Constitutional Carry for open carry.
+(1) As of April 13, 2022, the 25 states that have enacted Constitutional Carry laws are: Alabama, Alaska, Arizona, Arkansas, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Maine, Mississippi, Missouri, Montana, New Hampshire, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Vermont, West Virginia and Wyoming.
+Furthermore, there are several other states that have Constitutional Carry for open carry.

 (2) In this ranking, Vermont is the safest state, followed by Maine, Virginia, New Hampshire and Idaho.
 This means that the safest five states in the country are Constitutional Carry states.
 Four of them allow permitless concealed carry; the fifth (Virginia) allows for permitless open carry.

 (3) Compare the Uniform Crime Reports (Table 5) for these years: Alaska (2003 versus 2008) and Arizona (2010 versus 2015).

 (4) David Kopel, “Trust the People: The Case Against Gun Control,” [Cato Institute] Policy Analysis 109 (July 11, 1988): 25-26.